-KEY TERMS
+KEY WORDS

-Bacteria: single-celled microorganisms that can multiply in environments outside OR Inside a host organism, such as a person, farm animal, or wild animal.
+Bacteria: Single-celled microorganisms that can multiply in environments outside or inside a host organism, such as a person, farm animal or wild animal.
 Most can multiply very quickly, reaching high numbers in a short period of time if they are in the right environment.

-Cross-contamination: crosscontamination means the transfer of harmful microorganisms called pathogens or germs from one person, object or place to another.
+Cross contamination: The transfer of harmful microorganisms called pathogens or germs from one person, object or place to another.

-Microorganisms: organisms including yeasts, models bacteria, viruses, protozoa and parasites that are so small they can only be viewed through a microscope
+Microorganisms: Organisms including yeasts, molds, bacteria, viruses, protozoa and parasites that are so small they can only be viewed through a microscope.

-Pathogens: commonly called "germs"; microorganisms that are capable of causing disease or illness; examples include bacteria, viruses and parasites
+Pathogens: Commonly called "germs," pathogens are microorganisms capable of causing disease or illness; examples include bacteria, viruses and parasites.

-Parasites: protozoa (see definition below) or intestinal worms that can only multiply in a host animal (which may be a human); though they cannot reproduce outside of the host, they can survive outside the host of long periods of time; a host can also be affected for a long time without producing any symptoms
+Parasites: A parasite may be a protozoa or intestinal worm that can multiply only in a host animal, which may be a human.
+Though they cannot reproduce outside of the host, they can survive outside the host for long periods of time, and a host can be affected for a long time without producing any symptoms.

-Protozoa: single-celled microscopic animals
+Protozoa: Single-celled microscopic animals.

-Viruses: small, living particles that can only multiply in a host animal (which may be a human); though they cannot reproduce outside of the host, they can survive outside the host of long periods of time
+Viruses: Small living particles that can multiply only in a host animal, which may be a human.
+Though they cannot reproduce outside of the host, they can survive outside the host of long periods of time.